Closdlgdo/DSA_Practice/README.md

 ## About

 I'm a lead installer at Arizona Furnishings with a background in Computer Science.
 I graduated with my Bachelors degree from Bellevue University in Nebraska.
-Currently, I'm relearning JavaScript and have experience with Java, Python, C++, and PHP.
+Currently, I'm relearning Python and have experience with Java, JS, C++, and PHP.
 I'm also proficient in HTML and CSS.
 In addition to programming, I enjoy playing chess and watching football (soccer).

 ## Languages